SuperIlu/DOStodon/README.md

 ```

 # TODO
-- Investigate why the mastodon.social certificate can't be validated anymore
 - Check if there is a nanojpeg replacement that supports progresive JPEGs
 - Display image descriptions
 - Add image-upload